tsmith512/tsmithcreative/2016-02-git-interactive-adding/README.md

 - You've seen update and patch.
 - `status` repeats the status list: useful between operations
+- `revert` behaves differently here than if you enter `git revert`: it'll "unstage" a file back to HEAD, but _it will leave your changes in the working tree._
+- `add untracked` allows easy staging of new files: useful in combination with `patch` when adding and importing new Sass partials, for example.
 - `diff` will let you review diffs of what you have staged: like a file-by-file `git diff --cached`
-- `add untracked` allows easy staging of new files: useful in combination with `patch` when adding and importing new Sass partials, for example.
-- `revert` behaves differently here than if you enter `git revert`: it'll "unstage" a file back to HEAD, but _it will leave your changes in the working tree._

 ## TL;DR:

-Building narrowly focused commits using patch (`git add -p`) or interactive (`git add -i`) adding allows you to build a sensible code history that will help your teammates and future maintainers understand your process or merge your code easily.
+Building narrowly focused commits using patch (`git add -p`) or interactive (`git add -i`) adding allows you to build a sensible code history that will help your teammates and future maintainers understand your thought process.
+Also, breaking up lots of work into multiple commits makes merging easier.